Alan-FGR/aelum/README.md

   - Build Active: immediately builds all assets in active folders (green)
   - Build All: immediately builds all assets, even from inactive folders
 - **Source Paths**
   - Click the left button on each path to de/activate it, the "Browse" button allows you to select a folder in your filesystem that contains the path to the asset sources.
-Only active paths are monitored for changes.
-When folders are being monitored for changes a number cycles in the switch button.
+Only active paths are monitored for changes, and only when the 'Import on Change' button is on.
+When folders are being monitored for changes a number cycles in the switch button as an indication of that.
 - **Binaries**
   - Allow you to select binaries that are used in the pipeline (currently only DX compiler is used)
 - **Output Directories**
-  - Should be self-explanatory, it's the folders where output files will be copied to
+  - Should be self-explanatory, they are the folders where output files will be copied to

 The pipeline tool is a minimal application (30kb) that loads settings from the working folder at startup and saves them upon exit, so you can keep it in your working directories with no problems and can add the binary in any repository.
 Full source code is included but it's not necessary to compile it to use the engine.

 #### Naming functions

-The pipeline is a powerful tool and allow you to code naming functions for your assets, think of them like shaders but in C# and for paths, you get three string vars as the input:
+The pipeline is a powerful tool and allows you to code naming functions for your assets, think of them like shaders but in C# and for paths, you get three string vars as the input:

 - 'file' which contains the filename without extension
 - 'path' which contains the full path to the file